Cleveland Clinic logo

 Asperger’s Syndrome

-Asperger’s syndrome was a diagnosis healthcare providers used before 2013.
+Asperger’s syndrome is a diagnosis healthcare providers used before 2013.
 It described what providers viewed as a different type of autism.
 Now, both Asperger’s and autism fall under the broader umbrella of autism spectrum disorder (ASD).
+This is due to changes in the American Psychiatric Association’s reference book on brain-related conditions, known as the DSM.

 Advertisement